 Review your home entry points, ensuring you have doors with deadlocks and secure window locks or shutters.
 Often break-ins attempts are thwarted by secure windows or doors that were tampered with but not breached.

 8. Install modern security systems

 To really beef up your home security get help from the latest and greatest in the home security industry’s fast-moving world of technology.
 State of the art CCTV camera installations, along with security alarms and lighting are key defences that are well known deterrents to would be thieves.

-Following all 6 of the above home security tips will maximise the security of your home and provide piece of mind for the safety of it’s occupants.
-Citiguard is a Sydney security company always standing by with all the best advice, technology and services that can help keep your valuable home, assets and family safe and sound – so get in touch today to find out more.
+Following all of the above home security tips will maximise the security of your home and provide peace of mind for the safety of its occupants.
+Citiguard is a Sydney security company always standing by with all the best advice, technology, and services that can help keep your valuable home, assets and family safe and sound – so get in touch today to find out more.